 Dcy time sets the approximate length of the decay.
 Generally speaking, you will want a value less than 150 ms, though you can use longer values to create booming kick sounds.

 The frequency of the oscillator is also controlled via an AHD envelope.
 By sweeping from a high-pitched frequency to a lower one, a percussive transient is created.

-- KeyTrk turns on keyboard tracking.
-This determines how much the incoming keyboard pitch affects the oscillator pitch.
+KeyTrk enables keyboard tracking, which determines how much the incoming keyboard pitch affects the oscillator pitch.